• About Us

 Share on FacebookShare on Twitter

 Many of us use the Facebook Messenger app to chat with our friends from far away.
-But some people also use Messenger for various other reasons, like business or employment.
-For example, you’d like to apply for a job and you want to send your resume.
+But some people also use Messenger for various other reasons, such as business or employment.
+For example, you’re applying for a job and you want to send your resume.
 The problem is, it’s not easy to send files in Messenger because it’s limited to mostly images and videos.

 Method 1: Use the Web Version of Messenger on Your Computer